Gising-gising

-Gising-gising, also known as ginataang sigarilyas, is a spicy Filipino vegetable soup or stew originating from the provinces of Nueva Ecija and Pampanga in the Philippines.
+Gising-gising, also known as ginataang sigarilyas, is a spicy Filipino vegetable soup or stew originating from the province of Nueva Ecija, and was later introduced by Novo Ecijanos to Pampanga province.
 It is traditionally made with chopped winged beans (sigarillas or sigarilyas), and coconut milk spiced with labuyo chili, garlic, onions, and bagoong alamang (shrimp paste).
 The name literally means "wake up, wake up".
 It can be eaten alone, on top of rice, or as a side dish to grilled meat dishes.
 It is a type of ginataan.

 Description

 The basic ingredient of gising-gising is winged beans chopped finely or into diagonal 1 to 2 in strips.
 They are cooked in coconut milk with garlic, ginger, onions, bagoong alamang (shrimp paste), and siling haba and labuyo peppers.
 The dish also commonly includes ground meat (usually pork), ground shrimp, or shredded tinapa (smoked fish).

 Variations

 Winged beans can also be substituted with chopped yardlong beans or water spinach (kangkong).
 The dish can also be cooked with other seafood like squid and can include other vegetables and spices.
 The shrimp paste can also be replaced with commercial bouillon cubes or meat or seafood stock.

 A variant of the dish using calabaza is ginataang sigarilyas at kalabasa which can also be treated as a variant of ginataang kalabasa.